 The owners of the note and servicing rights do not have to be the same company.
 That’s right, the holder of your note may not be the person that you are paying monthly for your mortgage.
 Oy Vey!

 Do not fret – government regulations require that you as the borrower receive notice whenever there is a transfer of either component.

-The Truth in Lending Act was amended in 2009 to require that borrowers be notified when their mortgage has been sold, transferred, or assigned to a new creditor.
+The Truth in Lending Act was amended in 2009 to require that borrowers be notified when their mortgage was sold, transferred, or assigned to a new creditor.

 The notice must be provided within 30 days of the sale, transfer, or assignment, and must include information about the new creditor, the date of transfer, how to reach a party having authority to act on behalf of the new creditor, and recordation of the debt.

-Furthermore, the Real Estate Settlement Procedures Act (RESPA) provides protection for you if your loan was sold.
+Furthermore, the Real Estate Settlement Procedures Act (RESPA) provides protection for you if your mortgage was sold.

 The effective date of the transfer, the date your current servicer will stop accepting payments and the date the new servicer will begin accepting them.

 The name, address, and toll-free or collect call telephone number for the new servicer.

 Information that tells whether you can continue any optional insurance, such as mortgage life or disability insurance, and what action, if any, you must take to maintain coverage.